patxipierce/rasyen/README.md

 In essence you now have four characters `n1`, `n2`, `n3` and `n4`, which you can use to add continuity to the narration. `n1` and `n3` are the same gender, and `n2` and `n4` are plotting against `n1`

+### The Meta Filter

+What if you want to use lists in your lists?

-The `=meta` can be useful for making combined syntax, using the first example:
+The `=meta` filter can be useful for making combined syntax.

 ```js